uwcse440/web-cse440-wi17/_assignments/readings/index.md

 - Briefly, what was the proposal (e.g., two sentences).
 - Who and what might you propose to observe in a contextual inquiry (e.g., two sentences).
 - What focus might you bring to your observation, and why? (e.g., two or three sentences).
-- Identify a pitfall or limitation of contextual inquiry that seems likely (e.g., two or three sentences).
+- Identify a pitfall or limitation of contextual inquiry (i.e., as a method) or your experience (i.e., as a new design researcher) that seems likely (e.g., two or three sentences).
 - Describe how you might avoid or attempt to correct for this pitfall in your inquiry while still primarily using a contextual inquiry method (e.g., two or three sentences).

 Then consider alternative design research methods, such as those in Universal Methods of Design.